 The drive north of Santa Barbara was a bit dull.
 You leave the coast and pass by a number of unremarkable towns, each of which seemingly has its own bizarre claim to fame.
-San Luis Obispo was home to the first ever motel.
+San Luis Obispo was home to the first-ever motel.
 Gilroy is the world’s garlic capital ( and you can smell it as you drive past ).
-San Simeon is home to the Hearst Castle ( www.hearstcastle.com ), which is apparently California’s second busiest tourist attraction.
+San Simeon is home to the Hearst Castle ( www.hearstcastle.org ), which is apparently California’s second busiest tourist attraction.

 We stopped at Hearst Castle for a little look around, but once we saw the entry prices we decided not to bother.
 It’s quite expensive to get into, and I don’t think either of us was that interested anyway.
 So we just had a very expensive cup of bad coffee in the main visitor centre, and then returned to the car.

 We ended up eating in an Italian restaurant on the main street.
-The food was good and the restaurant was very civilised but we got ripped off over the house wine, which was considerably more expensive than many of the bottles on the menu.
-In Europe, house wine is normally a euphemism for the stuff you put in your car engine to stop it freezing up in winter, so you expect it to be considerably cheaper than anything which arrives in a proper bottle.
+The food was good and the restaurant was very civilised but we got ripped off over the house wine.
+It was considerably more expensive than many of the bottles on the menu.
+In Europe, house wine is normally a euphemism for the stuff you put in your car engine to stop it freezing up in winter.
+You expect it to be considerably cheaper than anything which arrives in a proper bottle.

 Never mind, you live and learn.